 One collateral benefit of anger management meditation is that it begins to fan out to other strong emotions—the mindfulness starts to infiltrate those emotional states too.
 People may think oh, the practice is going to turn me into a dial tone or a flat line; I’m not going to be really living.
 But it’s the exact opposite!
 Being mindful of these strong emotions is what gives us the opportunity to live fully.

-This article was adapted from Stephen Dansiger’s Mind Talks on Anger Management on the Mindworks App.
-Download and watch these and other videos of your favorite meditation teachers!
+This article was adapted from Stephen Dansiger’s Mind Talks from our Courses on Anger Management.
+Sign up for a Mindworks Meditation Course and watch this and other great talks from your favorite meditation teachers.